Liquid Scintillation Counter

 For use only by (or staff of) authorized users of radioactive materials at NCRC.

-The equipment and room were provided by NCRC Administration for researcher’s convenience.
+The equipment and room was provided for researcher’s convenience.
 NCRC has no staff to support scientific equipment; therefore, we are conducting an “experiment” to determine if unstaffed equipment rooms can succeed here in a safe and effective way.
 Users’ behaviors will determine whether the “experiment” is continued or ended.

 - Room 20-19N (on ground floor) is a “self-policed” shared room for the sole purpose of using the Liquid Scintillation Counter.